Childhood Obesity Research

 Wellspring's fitness and weight loss program is based on decades of scientific research, the work of renowned Dr. Daniel Kirschenbaum, and continued studies on Wellspring participants that demonstrate our program's effectiveness for initial and long-term weight loss success.

-In 1958, my friend and colleague Albert Stunkard summarized the results of the previous 30 years of research in the area of obesity: "Most obese persons will not stay in treatment for obesity.
+In 1958, Albert Stunkard summarized the results of the previous 30 years of research in the area of obesity: "Most obese persons will not stay in treatment for obesity.
 Of those who stay in treatment, most will not lose weight, and of those who do lose weight, most will regain it."

 Fortunately, more modern methods using cognitive-behavioral therapy, very low-fat diets, pedometers to promote increased activity and related techniques produce much better outcomes.
 So while in the review from 1958 reported by Stunkard, only 1% of people treated for weight problems lost 40 pounds or more, recent reviews show that approximately 90% of people treated using the best of the current techniques lose at least 20 pounds and 50% lose 40 pounds or more.

 Consequently, Wellspring's approach to changing the behavior and lifestyles of students has a long and solid scientific basis.
 The highlights of this scientific foundation - outlined below - illustrate some of the key developments in the history of the treatment of weight problems among children, teenagers, and adults.
 This scientific foundation has allowed Wellspring to incorporate every major approach demonstrated by research to be effective in treating excess weight in adolescents and its complications.